orlikoski/CyLR/README.md

 The main features are:
 *  Quick collection (it's really fast)
 *  Raw file collection process does not use Windows API
 *  Optimized to store the collected artifacts in memory (minimizing or removing entirely the need to write additional artifacts on the host disk)
 *  Built in SFTP capability

+CyLR uses .NET Core and runs natively on Windows, Linux, and MacOS.
+Self contained applications for the following are included in releases for version 2.0 and higher.
+ - Windows x86
+ - Windows x64
+ - Linux x64
+ - MacOS x64

 ## SYNOPSIS